akka/akka/akka-docs/src/main/paradox/scala/guide/modules.md

 operators and expose it as web socket connections served by a load balanced set of HTTP servers hosted by your cluster to power your real-time business analytics tool.

-Hope this have gotten you interested?
+Has this gotten you interested?
 Keep on reading to learn more.